October 15, 2019

 An emphasis on “accountability” — again, adopted by Democrats and Republicans alike — blames students and teachers for what are primarily problems of unequal opportunity and inadequate funding.
 Low-income and minority students are thus punished twice.
 And their failings are measured with tests that are neither reliable nor valid instruments.

 No Child Left Behind (unaffectionately known by many educators as No Child Left Untested), a reauthorization of the historic Elementary and Secondary Education Act (ESEA) of 1965, vested authority over education policy in the federal government to a degree that was historically unprecedented.
 Liberals old enough to recall when “states’ rights” was code for segregation, and when federal troops heroically enforced court-ordered integration, were slow to understand the problem here.
 “Let the feds fix the schools” is at best a tenuous position because the likelihood of Washington’s being a force for good depends on who is in charge at the moment.
-(Think of federal versus state initiatives on the global climate crisis right now.)
+(Think of federal versus state initiatives on the global climate crisis during the Trump regime.)
 More to the point, confidence in the federal government to bring about progressive changes in education is overstated during any political era: That there may be a role in enforcing integration doesn’t mean good classroom teaching ever can, or should, be mandated by distant authorities.

 A wry sign on display in some classrooms reads “The beatings will continue until morale improves.”
 This is the position that corporate school reformers have adopted without irony.
 While there is surely room for disagreement about what constitutes pedagogical progress, federally enforced “accountability” and “tougher standards” is rooted in an intolerance for disagreement.
 It is profoundly undemocratic.
 Moreover, accountability seems to point in only one direction: Politicians and corporate titans dictating policy are never held accountable for the forces they’ve unleashed, no matter how damaging the results.
 The reliance on uniform standards and high-stakes testing has had approximately the same effect on learning that a noose has on breathing.